 This module is an ideal tool to provide insight into the nature of voltage stability problems.
 It allows the examination of a wide range of system conditions providing four approaches for static voltage stability analysis of power systems: V-Q curves, P-V curves, V-Q sensitivity analysis and Q-V eigenvalue analysis (modal analysis).

-The EMT mode is used for fast electromagnetic transient simulation, where the electrical model quantities are described by their instantaneous values.
-It is available in two calculation frames, DQ0 and ABC.
+The EMT simulation module allows to perform electromagnetic transient simulation in ABC reference frame (multi-phase system), where the electrical model quantities are described by their instantaneous values.

 Small Signal Stability